Lecture 10: Kernel Machines

 Note that this is the same as normal ridge regression, except that the entries of the design matrix are given by basis functions \(\phi(x_i) \in \mathbb R^d\), rather than the original features \(x_i \in \mathbb R\).

-Note that \(1 / \sqrt{d}\) normalization constant.
+Note the \(1 / \sqrt{d}\) normalization constant.
 It isn’t necessary (and basically just changes the scale of the basis features), but it will be useful in a bit!

 I claim that we can also re-write the ridge regression solution in the following way, regardless of whether \(d < n\) or \(d > n\):